schwilklab/lab-resources/lab-org/data-management.md

 ## Overview of requirements ##

 Metadata means simply data about data.
-Our data files (such as a table stored as a csv file) do not contain enough information alone for a user to reproduce the work or understand the results.
+Our data files (such as a table stored as a [csv file][csv]) do not contain enough information alone for a user to reproduce the work or understand the results.
 We therefore require additional information stored alongside our data.

-## Documenting data (= metadata) Occurs at at least two levels ##
+## Documenting data (= metadata) occurs at at least two levels ##

 #### At the project level ####